 “Oh,” I said, looking up.
 “Yeah.”

-So after this lovely first draft, I did a number of edits, mostly deleting unnecessary or confusing content.
-Then, as you know, I decided to do a revamp of the novel, changing it from the weird contemporary/sci-fi/thriller mix I'd started with into the contemporary that it truly wanted to be.
-Time to get over my complex about not being good at contemporary, right?
+So after this lovely first draft, I did a number of edits, mostly deleting unnecessary content.
+Then, I decided to do a revamp of the novel, changing it from the weird contemporary/sci-fi/thriller mix I'd started with into contemporary.

-But finally, I've developed an intro that I think is pretty good.
+But I've developed an intro that I think is pretty good.

 The front doors of Arbor High swung open and my two best friends, Charlotte and Micah, walked out.
 They were talking to each other, leaned in so they could hear over the crowd.
 On sight, they were different from everyone else: Charlotte with her white-blond hair, blue eyes, and baby fat skipping along in a frilly lavender dress and Micah with his nerd-chic look, dark hair, and melty brown eyes, laptop tucked under his arm.
 The others gave them that automatic wide berth you see around people who don’t fit in.